philippinespire/pire_lcwgs_data_processing/scripts/ATLAS_wahab/README.md

 crun.atlas atlas --task estimateErrors --bam ${sample_name}.merged.rmdup.merged.realn.bam --fasta ${REFLOC} --regions gerp_15.merge.nosingle.bed,gerp_10.merge.nosingle.bed,gerp_05.merge.nosingle.bed --readUpToDepth 10
 ```

+Check the outputs in the recal directory as the files run.
+Currently, ATLAS can get hung up on some files, particularly high-depth files and contemporary sequencing data.
+If there is no change in the \*.out log file for a long time you might want to cancel the job and start it again.

 Run ATLAS recalibration with `atlas_recal_readuntilbeds_array.bash` on modern samples.
 ```
 # change directory to your ATLAS_Spp directory